Esildor/esildor.github.io/_projects/BatmanArkhamUnderworld.md

 ## Influence & Achievements

-Working on Turbines first mobile game was a blast!
+Working on Turbine's first mobile game was a blast!
 I learned how to implement a robust and extensible server architecture for mobile games.
-Writing custom plugins and optimizing for 1gb ram devices really tested my Unity3D skills.
-I also did a lot of the core work on porting the game to android, which gave me a ton of platform specific experience.
-There's a lot of interesting challenges with maintaining huge player base.
+Writing custom plugins and optimizing for 1GB ram devices really tested my Unity3D skills.
+I also did a lot of the core work on porting the game to android, which gave me a ton of platform-specific experience.
+There are a lot of interesting challenges with maintaining a huge player base.

 While on the project:
 * Lead a small team of contractors to port the application to Android
+* Built new UI in accordance with the UI teams designed
+* Extended Finite State Machines and Behaviour Trees tools that perform the game's simulation
 * Work on the live ops team to ship multiple app updates with new features
 * Spent time debugging/performance optimization with native iOS and Android tool
+* Built and support the internal localization system

 ---